BrandonWarrior/WorldWar2Trivia/README.md

 ### Fix
 - applied the font stlying to buttons in css showed the font on my buttons throughout the quiz.

+## Unfixed bugs
+- There are currently no unfixed bugs in this project.

+## Deployment
+I deployed the page to GitHub Pages using the following steps:

+- Navigate to the project's repository and click on the Settings tab.

+- Select the Pages option from the menu on the left.

+- In the Source section, choose the Main branch from the drop-down menu and click Save.

+- A confirmation message will appear, indicating a successful deployment to GitHub Pages and providing the live URL.

+- You can find the live site via the following URL: https://brandonwarrior.github.io/WorldWar2Trivia/index.html

+## Future Developments
+-
+-
+-

 ## Credits:
 - background image - I created the background image using a AI image generator https://www.canva.com/design/DAGKxMr4i6w/K6HHEQgduea1uBTfz6EkOQ/edit?ui=eyJFIjp7IkE_IjoiViIsIkIiOiJCIn0sIkciOnsiQiI6dHJ1ZX19